eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/adoption-view/architecture.md

 ### BUSINESS PROCESS

 In Behaviour Twin use cases, the fist step into the federated logic is usually the data provider.
-There, dependencies of the targeted vehicle or component are known.
+There, dependencies of the targeted main-component (e.g. a vehicle) are known.
 Therefore, registering predefined skills at the data provider is a common option.
 Such skills then can be initiated by external partners as well as internally.
 As an alternative, skills can be hosted externally (at the consumer or a third party).
 In every case, especially if the skill is not located at the data provider, the skill must be written in a way that the relation between the usage data and the calculation services is resolved at the data provider or any other party, that has all the required information in its federated catalog (see [To Be Considered](./to-be-considered#data-sovereignty)).

 The following business process is only an example.
 Depending on how the skill is written, the process can vary.

 ![business-process](assets/business-process.drawio.svg)

-0. **0.1 Register skill asset, 0.2 sync federated catalog:** <br/> The predefined skill is registered as an asset at the data provider's EDC connector.
+0. **Register skill asset (0.1) and sync federated catalog (0.2):** <br/> The predefined skill is registered as an asset at the data provider's EDC connector.
 The federated catalogs are synchronized periodically.

 1. **Invoke skill asset:** <br/> The consumer invokes the skill by calling the agents API at its own EDC connector.
 The partner's EDC connector address must be known.
 To resolve this address is up to the use case.
 A prognosis function result type and a component or vehicle ID (e.g. VIN) is set as parameter for the skill.